Transplant Regenerative Medicine Community of Practice (TRM COP)

 Kim Solez (2019)

-- Engage the TRM COP in educational activities with other societies focused on transplantation, bioengineering, and cell biology.
-Ongoing planning and conversations center on the organization of sessions that incorporate topics in Regenerative Medicine and Transplantation with the new Cell Transplant and Regenerative Medicine Society (CTRMS), Tissue Engineering International & Regenerative Medicine Society (TERMIS), and other Transplant societies (Canadian Society of Transplantation, Latino-American, and Caribbean Transplant Society).
-This, we hope; will increase collaboration, communication, and visualization of the TRM COP and help AST branch out into more communities throughout the year.
+- Engage in educational activities with other societies focused on transplantation, bioengineering, and cell biology.
+Ongoing planning and conversations center on the organization of sessions that incorporate topics in Regenerative Medicine and Transplantation with the new Cell Transplant and Regenerative Medicine Society (CTRMS), Tissue Engineering International & Regenerative Medicine Society (TERMIS), and other Transplant societies (CST, Latino-American and Caribbean Transplant Society).
+We hope this will increase collaboration, communication, and visualization of the TRM COP and help AST branch out into more communities.

-- Reach out to scientific communities dedicated to new emerging technologies that are merging with transplant science.
-These scientific communities include specialist in blastocyst complementation for personalized organ generation and gene editing (CRISPR) for genetic reprogramming of disease.
-We will encourage participation and incorporation as new members of AST to increase our own community and bridge the basic science with the transplant community throughout the year.
+- Keep reaching out to scientific communities dedicated to new emerging technologies that are merging with transplant science.
+These scientific communities include specialists in blastocyst complementation for personalized organ generation and gene editing (CRISPR) for genetic reprogramming of disease.
+We will encourage participation and incorporation as new members of AST to increase our own community and bridge the basic science with the transplant community.

-- In the area of education, we plan to provide TRM COP members with a list (updated bi-weekly) of relevant, new published manuscripts related to the mission of TRM COP.
+- Keep providing TRM COP members with a list (updated bi-weekly) of relevant, new published manuscripts related to the mission of TRM COP.
 This will increase the knowledge of our community in topics of regenerative medicine that can be integrated in transplantation and will keep them updated.

 - Nominate members to AST Board or leadership positions.

-- Continue to engage new Organ and Tissue Preservation (OTP) Community of Practice on new joint activities.
+- Continue to engage the new Recovery and Preservation Community of Practice (RAP COP) in new joint activities.

-- Encourage members to share ideas and suggest initiatives via AST Hub.
+- Encourage members to share ideas and suggest initiatives via the TRM COP Hub.

 - Sustain COP-to-AST membership conversion.

-- Provide regular updates to COP members and AST Board.
+- Provide regular updates to COP members and the AST Board.